Marine Corps Recruiting Command: Recruiting

 Recruiters serve as the entry into the Corps through a variety of means.
 While the majority of accessions are enlisted, those who qualify can attempt to earn a commission and become an officer.
 Recruiting is a complex process that involves two main focuses, prospecting and selling.
 Prospecting, which is done through various means such as cold calling lists, sending messages through social media, and conducting events at highschools, is how a recruiter canvasses an area for potential applicants.
 Selling is done using the MC3 (Marine Corps communication and consulting) skills taught at the recruiter school, which are a needs based sales approach of uncovering "needs" and "motivators" in order to show a potential applicant why they might want to become a Marine.

 All potential recruits are screened by recruiters for physical standards and fitness, adequate education (a high school diploma or equivalent, such as a GED for enlisted, and a bachelor's degree for officers), lack of significant civil convictions, lack of significant drug use, and other qualifiers.
 The Armed Services Vocational Aptitude Battery is administered to determine qualifications for a job field (known as a Military Occupational Specialty).

 Enlisted Marines who qualify and successfully process through a Military Entrance Processing Station can ship to recruit training.
 Recruits from the 1st, 4th, and 6th Marine Corps Districts will attend Marine Corps Recruit Depot Parris Island, while males from the 8th, 9th, and 12th will attend Marine Corps Recruit Depot San Diego.
 Historically, enlisted females attended recruit training at Parris Island, regardless of district, but in February 2021, the first female recruits began training at MCRD San Diego.

 Officers can be sourced from several veins: Officer Selection by Recruiting Stations, Naval Reserve Officer Training Corps, and enlisted commissioning.
 The vast majority will train at Officer Candidates School, but some will attend the Naval Academy instead.

 Structure

 For the purposes of recruiting Marines, the United States is divided into two regions.
 The Eastern Recruiting Region mostly covers districts east of the Mississippi River.
 The Western Recruiting Region predominately covers districts west of the Mississippi.

 The two regions are divided into three districts each, each comprising several states.
 These are subdivided into Recruiting Stations (RS) located in large metropolitan areas, with smaller Recruiting Sub-Stations (RSS) covering smaller cities and rural areas.
-Some Recruiting Sub-Stations (RSS) have even smaller satellite offices called Permanent Contact Stations (PCS) often manned by a single Recruiter.
+Some Recruiting Sub-Stations (RSS) have even smaller satellite offices called Permanent Contact Stations (PCS) often staffed by a single Recruiter.

 The Marine Corps Recruiting Command has approximately 3,000 recruiters operating out of 48 Recruiting Stations, 574 Recruiting Sub-Stations, and 71 Officer Selection Sites across the continental United States, Alaska, Hawaii, Puerto Rico and Guam.